Meet Our Team

 As a member of the Australian Association of Social Workers (AASW), I adhere to the AASW Code of Conduct and maintain a current Working with Children and Vulnerable Person checks and Safe Environments for Children and Young People certification.

-Belinda Marsh – Rehabilitation Counsellor
+Belinda Marsh – (she/her) – Rehabilitation Counsellor

 Hi, I’m Belinda and I am a Rehabilitation Counsellor with full membership with the Australian Society of Rehabilitation Counsellors (ASORC).
 I have a Graduate Diploma in Rehabilitation Counselling and Undergraduate qualifications in Leisure and Health (Diversional Therapy).
 In addition to my therapeutic background, I have skills and qualifications in leadership, assessment, auditing, training, productivity, wellbeing and resilience.